 Mahler Chamber Orchestra with Mitsuko Uchida, piano and director

-Celebrated international ensemble the Mahler Chamber Orchestra (MCO) returns to Carolina Performing Arts for an enchanting evening of Mozart and Webern, featuring pianist and director Mitsuko Uchida and concertmaster and leader Mark Steinberg.
+Celebrated international ensemble the Mahler Chamber Orchestra (MCO) returns to Carolina Performing Arts for an enchanting evening of Mozart and Purcell, featuring pianist and director Mitsuko Uchida and concertmaster and leader Mark Steinberg.

 Founded in 1997 based on the shared vision of being a free and international ensemble, the Mahler Chamber Orchestra is dedicated to creating and sharing exceptional experiences in classical music.
 Committed to excellence, its musicians are unafraid of taking risks.
 The MCO’s core repertoire, ranging from the Viennese classical and early Romantic periods to contemporary pieces and world premieres, reflects the orchestra’s agility in crossing musical boundaries.